By Your Side Throughout the Claim Process

 If you are already involved in the Social Security disability claim process, you probably know that it can be a long road.
 In Maine, the time between the initial application and the first hearing can be nearly two years.
 At Leen, Chase, & Dufour, we understand that this can be disheartening.
 We know that a high level of communication with our clients is important during this time.
 We will do everything we can to help you know what to expect, answer your questions, and be by your side during the process.

 Don’t wait to be denied.
 Our representatives can work with you from the beginning, establish a trusting relationship with you, identify potential pitfalls, and develop valuable strategies.

-It is important to know that there is a limited time to appeal a denied.
+It is important to know that there is a limited time to appeal a denial.
 You only have 60 days to request reconsideration or a hearing.
 Our team can help you take your appeal all the way to the Federal Court, if necessary.

-Your Physical and Mental Health Conditions Matter To Us
+Your Physical & Mental Health Conditions Matter To Us